-Having cozy autumn garments really lifts my mood when days are getting colder, I especially need colours to brighten up grey days.
+Having cosy autumn garments really lifts my mood when days are getting colder, I especially need colours to brighten up grey days.
 Jackets and coats are my main focus these days.

 Winter is nearly over (happiness) and I’ve started to make new clothes for my children.
 For spring clothes I usually make something from knit jerseys, often taking old dresses apart to make new t-shirts or mixing up new and older fabrics.

 This dress I made for my teenage daughter from organic cotton jersey.